mesosphere/dcos-commons/frameworks/template/README.md

 <a name="managing"></a>
 # Managing

+<a name="updating-configuration"></a>
 ## Updating Configuration
-You may deploy changes to the service after it has been launched.
-Configuration management is handled by the Scheduler process, which in turn handles deploying _SERVICENAME_ itself.
+You can make changes to the service after it has been launched.
+Configuration management is handled by the scheduler process, which in turn handles deploying _SERVICENAME_ itself.

-Configuration changes may be performed by editing the runtime environment of the Scheduler.
-After making a change, the scheduler will be restarted, and it will automatically deploy any detected changes to the service, one node at a time.
-For example a given change will first be applied to `_NODEPOD_-0`, then `_NODEPOD_-1`, and so on.
+Edit the runtime environment of the scheduler to make configuration changes.
+After making a change, the scheduler will be restarted and automatically deploy any detected changes to the service, one node at a time.
+For example, a given change will first be applied to `_NODEPOD_-0`, then `_NODEPOD_-1`, and so on.

 Nodes are configured with a "Readiness check" to ensure that the underlying service appears to be in a healthy state before continuing with applying a given change to the next node in the sequence.
-However this basic check is not foolproof and reasonable care should be taken to ensure that a given configuration change will not negatively affect the behavior of the service.
+However, this basic check is not foolproof and reasonable care should be taken to ensure that a given configuration change will not negatively affect the behavior of the service.

 Some changes, such as decreasing the number of nodes or changing volume requirements, are not supported after initial deployment.
 See [Limitations](#limitations).

 To make configuration changes via scheduler environment updates, perform the following steps:
-1. Visit http://yourcluster.com/ to view the DC/OS Dashboard.
+1. Visit <dcos-url> to access the DC/OS web interface.
 1. Navigate to `Services` and click on the service to be configured (default _`PKGNAME`_).
 1. Click `Edit` in the upper right.
-On DC/OS 1.9.x, the `Edit` button is obscured behind three dots.
+On DC/OS 1.9.x, the `Edit` button is in a menu made up of three dots.
 1. Navigate to `Environment` (or `Environment variables`) and search for the option to be updated.
 1. Update the option value and click `Review and run` (or `Deploy changes`).
-1. The Scheduler process will be restarted with the new configuration, and will validate any detected changes.
+1. The Scheduler process will be restarted with the new configuration and will validate any detected changes.
 1. If the detected changes pass validation, the relaunched Scheduler will deploy the changes by sequentially relaunching affected tasks as described above.

-To see a full listing of available options, run `dcos package describe --config _PKGNAME_` in the CLI, or browse the _SERVICE NAME_ install dialog in the DC/OS Dashboard.
+To see a full listing of available options, run `dcos package describe --config _PKGNAME_` in the CLI, or browse the _SERVICE NAME_ install dialog in the DC/OS web interface.

+<a name="adding-a-node"></a>
 ### Adding a Node
 The service deploys _DEFAULT NODE COUNT_ nodes by default.
-This may be customized at initial deployment or after the cluster is already running.
+You can customize this value at initial deployment or after the cluster is already running.
 Shrinking the cluster is not supported.

 Modify the `NODE_COUNT` environment variable to update the node count.
-Shrinking the cluster after initial deployment is not supported.
-If you decrease this value, the scheduler will complain about the configuration change until it's reverted back to its original value or larger.
+If you decrease this value, the scheduler will prevent the configuration change until it is reverted back to its original value or larger.

+<a name="resizing-a-node"></a>
 ### Resizing a Node
-The CPU and Memory requirements of each node may be increased or decreased as follows:
+The CPU and Memory requirements of each node can be increased or decreased as follows:
 - CPU (1.0 = 1 core): `NODE_CPUS`
 - Memory (in MB): `NODE_MEM` _MENTION ANY OTHER ENVVARS THAT SHOULD BE ADJUSTED ALONG WITH THE MEMORY ENVVAR HERE?_

-Note that volume requirements (type and/or size) may not be changed after initial deployment.
+**Note:** Volume requirements (type and/or size) cannot be changed after initial deployment.

+<a name="updating-placement-constraints"></a>
 ### Updating Placement Constraints

-Placement constraints may be updated after initial deployment using the following procedure.
+Placement constraints can be updated after initial deployment using the following procedure.
 See [Service Settings](#service-settings) above for more information on placement constraints.

 Let's say we have the following deployment of our nodes